-6.4 IPCablecom Signaling MIB
+6.5 IPCablecom Signaling MIB

-The IPCablecom Signaling MIB module is defined in [12].
-It describes Call Signaling information for the E-MTA device provisioning and configuration.
-The IPCablecom Signaling MIB module is registered under a private enterprise MIB under the PacketCable Project branch (clabProjPacketCable).
+The IPCablecom Signaling MIB module is defined in [13].
+It describes Call Signaling information for the MTA device provisioning and configuration.
+The IPCablecom Signaling MIB module is registered under the CableLabs private enterprise MIB under the IPCablecom Project branch (clabProjPacketCable).

-The IPCablecom Signaling MIB module contains general configuration information that applies to the Network Call Signaling (NCS) protocol [19] on a per MTA device basis.
+The IPCablecom Signaling MIB module contains general configuration information that applies to the Network Call Signaling (NCS) protocol [16] on a per MTA device basis.
 This data only provides the means to provision call signaling parameters on a device basis.